wp-plugins/wp-topbar/readme.txt

 This section describes how to install the plugin and get it working.

-e.g.

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload all files in `wp-topbar.zip` to the `/wp-content/plugins/wp-topbar` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Configure the options
+4. Make sure to set "Enable" to yes to see the plugin on your website.

 == Frequently Asked Questions ==